On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Covariance properties of idealized models of simple cells under locally linearized geometric image transformations

 with the scale-normalized affine Hessian operator $ {\cal H}_{x,\affnorm}$ according to (\ref{eq-def-sc-norm-aff-hess-mat}) and the scale-normalized velocity-adapted temporal derivative operator $\partial_{{\bar t},\norm}^n$ according to (\ref{eq-vel-adapt-der-def-sc-norm}), then the resulting spatial receptive field responses are covariant under combinations of spatial scaling transformations, spatial affine transformations, Galilean transformations and temporal scaling transformations. \item If joint spatio-temporal image data $f \colon \bbbr^2 \times \bbbr \rightarrow \bbbr$ are filtered with the family of spatio-temporal receptive fields

-with the scale-normalized velocity-adapted temporal derivative operator $\partial_{{\bar t},\norm}^n$ according to (\ref{eq-vel-adapt-der-def-sc-norm}), then the resulting spatial receptive field responses are covariant under combinations of spatial scaling transformations, spatial affine transformations, Galilean transformations and temporal scaling transformations. \end{itemize} Notably, these theoretical results comprise combinations of spatial derivatives up to order 2 with temporal derivatives for any order of temporal differentiation.
+with the scale-normalized velocity-adapted temporal derivative operator $\partial_{{\bar t},\norm}^n$ according to (\ref{eq-vel-adapt-der-def-sc-norm}), then the resulting spatial receptive field responses are covariant under combinations of spatial scaling transformations, spatial affine transformations, Galilean transformations and temporal scaling transformations. \end{itemize} Notably, these theoretical results comprise combinations of spatial derivatives up to order 2 with temporal derivatives for any order of temporal differentiation (including the special case when the temporal order of differentiation $n = 0$).
 In these ways, we can thus formulate a rich set of both purely spatial and joint spatio-temporal receptive field models, that are provably covariant under combinations of 4 main types of primitive geometric image transformations according to Equations~(\ref{eq-spat-sc-transf})--(\ref{eq-temp-sc-transf}), as summarized in the composed geometric image transformations according to (\ref{eq-x-transf}), (\ref{eq-t-transf}) and (\ref{eq-sc-aff-vel-transf-alt-obs-model}).